-In a crazy series of events, after the Clippers signed Kawhi Leonard in free agency, Los Angeles traded for Paul George.
+In a crazy series of events, the Los Angeles Clippers signed Kawhi Leonard in free agency and traded for Paul George.
 Overnight, the Clippers added two players to their roster who received MVP votes last season.

 How did this possibly happen?
 If you saw this coming, props to you.
 You should buy lotto tickets because you’ve got it.
 After Paul George resigned with the Oklahoma City Thunder in 2018 for 4 years and $137 million, it seemed like George was a Thunder for the foreseeable future.
 After the Thunder went 49-33 last season with George and Russell Westbrook, they did not look like a team that was on the verge of tearing everything apart.